I joined 1,800 maternal health experts in Cape Town. What I heard gave me hope for moms and newborns.

 Aboubacar Diop (center right) speaks to parents about the importance of HPV vaccinations at a clinic in Saint Louis, Senegal.

-This vaccine can prevent cancer.
+This cervical cancer vaccine can prevent cancer.
 But more adolescent girls need access to it.

 By Cathy Ndiaye Director of HPV Vaccine Programs, PATH